 Whether viewed psychoanalytically, institutionally, or ideologically, love is deemed always an outcome of fantasy.
 Without fantasy, there would be no love.
 Desire/Love takes us on a tour of all of the things that sentence might mean.

-This second edition will include a newly written afterword by L.O.
-Aranye Fradenburg Joy.
+This second edition will include a newly written Preface by Aranye Fradenburg Joy.